The Python Temple

 - Veterinary checks (University of Abomey-Calavi) confirm pythons are healthy, well-fed, and unstressed

-The study concluded: "Anthropomorphizing the snakes as 'unhappy' imposes Western frameworks onto a complex ecological-spiritual system.
-By observable metrics (health, reproduction, longevity), temple pythons thrive."
+The study concluded: "Anthropomorphising the snakes as 'unhappy' imposes Western frameworks onto a complex ecological-spiritual system.
+By observable metrics — health, reproduction, longevity — the temple pythons thrive."

 Personal Accounts